D-vivek99/Blogify/Readme.txt

+Blogify - A Bloging Platform

-Web application for posting blogs using NodeJS, Express, and MongoDB.
+Designed and developed a blog platform using NodeJS, Express, and MongoDB, incorporating features such as:

-Features included:
-  -user login/sign-up
+  - User authentication
+  - CRUD operations for blog posts, and comment functionality
-  -password hashing
+  - Password hashing
-  -authentication using JWT tokens
-  -uploading files
-  -SSR rendering using EJS
+  - SSR rendering using EJS
-  -custom middlewares in MongoDB